If Earth Spins Off Its Axis, Where Does That Leave Us?

 The continental U.S. would wind up with the same 24 hours of sunlight that certain places in the far north already get for 82 days a year.
 Some animals and plants would thrive for a little while, but crops planted in sun-drenched “temperate” climate zones would explode, and people would suffer.
 Months of unending daylight would lead to sleep deprivation, anxiety, and potentially seasonal affective disorder.

 The weather would also change immensely, especially in places like the North and South Poles.
 Business Insider notes that the temperature at the North Pole could essentially double, melting the polar ice caps completely, raising sea levels by a whopping 22.9 feet, and flooding every coastal city in the world.
 The seas would also become warmer, giving rise to more powerful hurricanes and tropical storms.

 Winter would also become colder, empowered by massive swirls of polar vortexes.
 Blizzards could affect far-flung pre-equatorial zones like Florida, Kenya, Brazil, and India.
 In those areas, tropical plants, animals, and warm weather crops would just die out entirely.
 In short, it would be a disaster of epic proportions.
 And the worst part is, it’s already sort of happening.

 Has the Earth's axis tilt changed?

 Though it has shifted several degrees here and there, the Earth has never moved enough off of its axis to create any major environmental problems.
-However, a recent study has found that the melting ice created by global warming has resulted in a potentially dangerous phenomenon known as polar drift.
+However, a study published in May 2021 found that the melting ice created by global warming has resulted in a potentially dangerous phenomenon known as polar drift.
 In fact, according to USA Today, the melting ice caps have redistributed enough water to successfully move the North and South Poles eastward.

 What would happen if the Earth suddenly stopped rotating on its axis?